martindemello/jark-server/README.md

 clojure.tools.jark

-Jark is a tool to run a persistent JVM daemon and provide a set of utilities to interact with it.
+Jark is a tool to run clojure code on the JVM, interactively and remotely.
 It has 2 components - a client written in OCaml and a server written in Clojure/Java.
 The client is compiled to native code and is extremely tiny (~300K).
 The client uses the nREPL protocol to transfer clojure datastructures across the wire.